dotnet/docs/docs/core/run-time-config/garbage-collector.md

 ### System.GC.RetainVM/COMPlus_GCRetainVM

 - Configures whether segments that should be deleted are put on a standby list for future use or are released back to the operating system (OS).
-- Default: Release segments back to the operating system (`false`).
+- Default: Release segments back to the operating system.
+This is equivalent to setting the value to `false`.

 | | Setting name | Values | Version introduced |
 | - | - | - | - |